MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Experiments

 Additionally, we modify key physical parameters of the systems to assess whether the MSACL-trained policies can maintain stability under environmental variations.

-For tracking tasks (SingleCarTracking and QuadrotorTracking), we evaluate robustness by injecting dynamical noise and assess generalization by requiring the policies to track reference trajectories $\mathbf{x}_t^{\text{ref}}$ that differ significantly from those encountered during training.
-The specific parameter modifications and noise magnitudes utilized for these evaluations are detailed in Table \ref{robust_para}.
+For tracking tasks (SingleCarTracking and QuadrotorTracking), robustness is evaluated via dynamical noise, while generalization is assessed using reference trajectories $\mathbf{x}_t^{\text{ref}}$ that are significantly different from those in training.
+Table \ref{robust_para} details the specific parameter modifications and noise magnitudes.

-The robustness testing results for the stabilization tasks are illustrated in Fig. \ref{robust1-4}.
-Despite the introduction of parametric perturbations and process noise, all system trajectories originating from the specified initial states successfully converge to the neighborhood of the equilibrium $\mathbf{x}_g = \mathbf{0}$.

-The results for the tracking tasks are presented in Fig. \ref{STCar1-5} and Fig. \ref{Quad1-5}.
-It is evident that the trained neural policies effectively mitigate noise interference within a reasonable range.
-In the SingleCarTracking environment, while the policy was trained on straight-line references, we evaluate its generalization using circular and sinusoidal trajectories.
-Experimental validation demonstrates excellent tracking performance; as shown in the position error plot in Fig. \ref{general-STCar-3}, the tracking error $e_{\mathrm{xy}} = \sqrt{e_x^2 + e_y^2}$ remains within 0.1 during the steady-state phase.

-For the QuadrotorTracking task, the policy was trained using a horizontal helical trajectory.
-During generalization testing, we evaluate the policy against two unseen trajectories: a vertical helix and a Lissajous curve, as shown in Fig. \ref{general-Quad-1} and Fig. \ref{general-Quad-2}.
-Notably, the MSACL-trained policy demonstrates superior generalization, with the tracking error $e_{\mathrm{xyz}} = \sqrt{e_x^2 + e_y^2 + e_z^2}$ stabilizing around 0.02 (Fig. \ref{general-Quad-3}), demonstrating superior generalization capability.
+Robustness results for stabilizing tasks in Fig. \ref{robust1-4} show that all trajectories converge to the equilibrium $\mathbf{x}_g = \mathbf{0}$ despite parametric perturbations and process noise.
+Tracking task results (Fig. \ref{STCar1-5}, \ref{Quad1-5}) demonstrate that MSACL-trained policies effectively mitigate process noise within reasonable ranges.
+For SingleCarTracking, though trained on straight-line references, the policy generalizes well to circular and sinusoidal trajectories (Fig. \ref{general-STCar-1}, \ref{general-STCar-2}), with position error $e_{\mathrm{xy}} = \sqrt{e_x^2 + e_y^2}$ remaining below 0.1 in steady state (Fig. \ref{general-STCar-3}).
+For QuadrotorTracking, though trained on horizontal helical trajectories, the policy successfully tracks unseen vertical helix and Lissajous curves (Fig. \ref{general-Quad-1}, \ref{general-Quad-2}), with tracking error $e_{\mathrm{xyz}} = \sqrt{e_x^2 + e_y^2 + e_z^2}$ stabilizing around 0.02 (Fig. \ref{general-Quad-3}), demonstrating superior generalization capability.

-Based on these results, we conclude that policies trained via the MSACL algorithm exhibit robust performance against moderate uncertainties and favorable generalization to unseen reference trajectories.
-However, our testing also reveals that the policies' efficacy diminishes under extreme disturbances or environmental parameters that deviate substantially from the training distribution.
-In such cases of significant domain shift, the MSACL algorithm can be readily redeployed to retrain the policy, ensuring stable and high-precision control for the specific operational scenario.
+These results demonstrate that MSACL-trained policies exhibit robustness to model uncertainties and process noise, while generalizing effectively to unseen reference signals.
+However, performance degrades under extreme disturbances or significant deviations from the training distribution.
+In such cases, MSACL can be redeployed to retrain policies for stable, high-precision control in specific operational scenarios.